 Meningitis is a known risk of inner ear surgery.
 Candidates should be appropriately counselled of this risk and the vaccination status against organisms that cause meningitis.
-Broad-spectrum antibiotic coverage should be determined by the surgeon, to be consistent with best practice.
+Broad-spectrum antibiotic coverage for the operation is important.
+Coverage should be determined by the surgeon, to be consistent with best practice.